SchlossLab/severe-CDI/paper/paper.md

 <https://github.com/SchlossLab/severe-CDI>.
 <!-- TODO update GitHub URL once accepted to journal -->

-The workflow was defined with Snakemake (Köster and Rahmann 2012) using a custom version of the mikropml Snakemake workflow (Sovacool et al.
-2023).
-Dependencies were managed with conda environments.
+The workflow was defined with Snakemake (Köster and Rahmann 2012) and dependencies were managed with conda environments.
 Scripts were written in R (R Core Team 2020), Python (Van Rossum and Drake 2009), and GNU bash.
 Additional software and packages used in the creation of this manuscript include cowplot (Wilke 2020a), ggtext (Wilke 2020b), ggsankey (Sjoberg 2022), schtools (Sovacool, Lesniak, and Schloss 2022), the tidyverse metapackage (Wickham et al. 2019), Quarto, and vegan (Oksanen